msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 - Storing the spatial data as a graph: see [`spatialgraph`](@ref).
 - Constructing an appropriate architecture: see [`GNNSummary`](@ref) and [`SpatialGraphConv`](@ref).

-For illustration, we again consider the spatial Gaussian process model with exponential covariance function.
-We again construct a custom type for storing expensive intermediate objects needed for data simulation.
-Now, these objects include the Cholesky factors and the spatial graphs (which include the adjacency matrices needed to perform graph convolution):
+For illustration, we again consider the spatial Gaussian process model with exponential covariance function, and we define a struct for storing expensive intermediate objects needed for data simulation.
+In this case, these objects include Cholesky factors and spatial graphs (which store the adjacency matrices needed to perform graph convolution):

 ```
 struct Parameters{T} <: ParameterConfigurations